miomaeshima/warican/README.md

 ## 3. Usage

 Users use this application is their smartphone.
 A group of users who split the bill first select the names of their friends they eat with from the friend list.
 This way, they make a group.
 They also need to input the id of the bill the restaurant issues into the application.
-The users would immediately see the total amount and the amount each is due on the screen.
+The users would immediately see the total amount and the amount each needs to pay on the screen.
 Once they confirmed the amount, they can hit the payment button, which will bring them to a payment page.
 Then they would input their email address and credit information.
 They hit the button to pay.
 Once the payment is successfully completed, the screen switches to the success page, showing that payment is done.

-Throughout the transaction, the event organizer doesn't need to calculate how much money each person is due or worry about the change.
+Throughout the transaction, the event organizer doesn't need to calculate how much money each person must pay or worry about the change.

 ## 4. How it works